How to Get Past the Gatekeeper

 4. Don’t Use a Generic Cold Calling Script

 Remember that these gatekeepers are likely fending off multiple salespeople per day.
 Your generic call script probably sounds like everyone else’s generic call script.
 Research the company through social media and press releases, read their website, find a way to connect to them through topics relevant to their company.
 Evolve and tailor scripts to appeal to your audience.
-Read the cold calling scripts chapter in our appointment setting guide to learn more about the way that we have seen success utilizing scripts.
+Read the cold calling scripts chapter in our B2B Appointment Setting Guide to learn more about the way that we have seen success utilizing scripts.

 5. Don’t Pitch the Gatekeeper